jungtin/notion-to-audio/README.md

 - PyPDF2 to merge the individual PDFs into a single file

 ## Note
 Make sure your Notion integration has access to the database and all its pages before running the script.

+## Project Structure
+The project is organized into the following packages:
+- `notion_extract`: Contains the main scripts for exporting Notion databases to PDFs and text
+  - `dto`: Data transfer objects for Notion API
+  - `helper`: Helper services for Notion operations
+- `audio_maker`: Scripts for generating audio from text
+- `transcript_maker`: Scripts for generating transcripts